HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 The City of Aspen, as the applicant for this SPA, desires to

-develop ski-related recreational buildings on the willoughby
+develop ski -related recreational buildings on the Willoughby

-Park site while retaining the park-like atmosphere, retain-
+Park site while retaining the park -like atmosphere, retain-

-ing open space for outdoor recreation purposes, and creating
+ing, open space for outdoor recreation purposes, and creating

 a better opportunity to view and appreciate the historic

-Lift I lift structures and boat tow.
+Lift 1 lift structures and boat tow.

 BACKGROUND: John Roberts has committed to construct a replacement